sebschaef/LifecycleCollector/README.md

 ## How it works
-It uses currently the experimental `androidx.lifecycle:lifecycle-runtime-ktx` under the hood, which supports the `repeatOnLifecycle()` functionality to match the same behaviour as with LiveData.
+It uses currently the experimental `androidx.lifecycle:lifecycle-runtime-ktx` under the hood, which supports the `repeatOnLifecycle()` functionality to restart a flow collection after it left the wanted lifecycle scope and re-enters it.

-The convenience functions are no suspend functions and will handle the launch of a coroutine themselves.
-They will launch it in the lifecycleScope of the current LifecycleOwner and only collect the given flow inside the specific scope (CREATED, STARTED, RESUMED).
+The convenience functions are no suspend functions and will handle the launch of a Coroutine themselves.
+They will launch it in the `lifecycleScope` of the current `LifecycleOwner` and only collect the given flow inside the specific scope (`CREATED`, `STARTED`, `RESUMED`).
 When the scope is left, the collection is canceled.
-If the LifecycleOwner re-enters the scope, the collection is restarted.
+If the `LifecycleOwner` re-enters the scope, the collection is restarted.

 See the demo application for more details: